MarsUniversity/ECE382/source/labs/lab4/index.md

 - Interface with an RC Servo motor using PWM
 - Read a potentiometer using the ADC of the uC
-- Talk to external peripherals using the serial bus
+- Talk to an LCD using the UART serial bus

 # References